nesi/hpc_training/_lessons/maui-and-mahuika/02-migration.md

 * Many older environment modules which were present on Pan have not been recreated on Mahuika.
 [See section software modules.](06-software-modules.md)

 * Locations of our installed software is different.
 This should not matter if you have been using environment modules.

 ### Hardware

 * Ordinary Mahuika compute nodes have 36 CPU cores and 128 GB of memory, yielding only 3 GB per core rather than Pan's 7.5 GB per core.
 Please review your memory requests when submitting jobs.

+* Hyperthreading is enabled, and so multithreaded jobs will by default be allocated only half as many physical cores per task as they would get on Pan.
+This can however be avoided with `--hint=nomultithread`.

 * Mahuika uses the newer "Broadwell" and Maui the "Skylake" generation of Intel CPUs.
 Pan's optional Slurm constraints "wm", "sb" and "avx" are obsolete on Mahuika/Maui.

 * Mahuika has only 8 GPU nodes.
 However, the GPUs are the more powerful Tesla P100.
 They are accessed in the same way as on Pan with `--gres:gpu`.
 It may be necessary to also specify `--partition gpu`.

 * Mahuika has 5 "bigmem" nodes of 512 GB, and one "hugemem" node with 4 TB of memory.
-These have to be specifically requested by telling _sbatch_ `--partition=bigmem`,  `--partition=bigmem` (for jobs shorter than 24 hours) or `--partition=hugemem`.
+These have to be specifically requested by telling _sbatch_ `--partition=bigmem`,  `--partition=prepost` (for jobs shorter than 3 hours) or `--partition=hugemem`.

 ### Job limits